spaldingra/featureviewerApp/README.md

 ##### DESIGN APPROACH AND ASSUMPTIONS #####

-	- assumption: processing would be handled by UNIX pipe for faster processing, currentl bottleneck at local implementation
+	- assumption: processing would be handled by UNIX pipe for faster processing, current bottleneck at local implementation
 	- assumption: adapters were not present in reads
 		*** cutadapt was run but adapters apeared to be already filtred
 	- assumption: quality was overall high across reads for sample set and quality visualization was low priority, skipped for current implementations